median-man/express-hbars-boilerplate/README.md

 [Handlebars.js](https://handlebarsjs.com/) and [express-handlebars](https://www.npmjs.com/package/express-handlebars) are used for rendering templates.

 You can add your own custom helper functions by exporting them from [util/helpers.js](./util/helpers.js).

+## Code Style

+[ESLint](https://eslint.org/) and [Prettier](https://prettier.io/) are included for enforcing consistent code quality and format.
+The default configuration includes the ESLint recommended plugin, the Prettier plugin, plus a couple of additional rules.
+Modify [.eslintrc.js](./.eslintrc.json) to customize the rules.